Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 - [x] Task 1 - Created a Lambda function to list the resources - EC2 ,AWS Lambda ,S3 Bucket ,EC2 Volumes (both types) , VPCs
 - [x] Task 2 - Created a lambda function add tags to all the resources
 - [x] Task 3 - Created a lambda function delete tags to all the resources

+### TeusDay 12-11-2024
+- [x] Completed with Previous Tasks with REctifing all the errors and replaced S3 with dynamoDB